ipatalas/home/README.md

 # Disclaimer

 By no means is that repository and all related scripts meant to be (re)used by anyone in his/her situation out of the box.
 It's been all dedicated to solve my particular needs at the time.
 Your needs may be different.

-I don't say it's not gonna work.
+I'm not saying it's not gonna work.
 It should when applied correctly but I don't provide any installation guide since there are too many components.
 I do have backups for as much as I can to be  able to recover in case something breaks.
 Still, every infrastructure is different.

 Of course you don't need to be recreate everything I have, some things will work partially.
 I can assist if you really want to use something I use but can't guarantee full support.
 That's basically meant to be an inspiration for others.
 I'm giving back what I got from many many other people/repositories.
-It was really inspiring and helped my build my system.
+It was really inspiring and helped me build my system.
 As a matter of fact it's also meant to be a documentation for future myself in case I start forgetting things :)